 Release of a Federal Tax Lien

 When the IRS places a lien on your property, it is claiming a legal interest in your property.
-Other debt collectors can do this, too, but the IRS usually has top billing.
+Other liability collectors can do this, too, but the IRS usually has top priority.
 Your property can be your financial assets, home, vehicles, boats, and other personal property.

 A lien is not the same as a levy.
-A levy is when the IRS has seized your property with the intent of selling it to pay off your tax debt.
+A levy is when the IRS has seized your property with the intent of selling it to pay off your back taxes due.
 A lien can be removed, and your lawyer can help make that possible.

 Why Do You Need a Tax Attorney?

-Many people who are struggling with IRS tax debt don’t even realize that hiring an attorney is an option for them.
+Many people who are struggling with back taxes with the IRS don’t even realize that hiring an attorney is an option for them.
 They think they have to handle everything on their own, and they become overwhelmed.

 Get in Touch with an Experienced IRS Attorney

-If you owe back taxes to the Internal Revenue Service or have another tax situation you need handled, contact a lawyer who can help you put this mess behind you.
-No one wants to be scared of phone calls or terrified that his or her bank account will be garnished at any moment.
+If you owe back taxes to the Internal Revenue Service or have another tax situation you need to be handled, contact a lawyer who can help you put this stress behind you.
+No one wants to be scared of phone calls or terrified that their bank account will be garnished at any moment.

 It’s scary when the IRS has you in its sights, and there’s no way to get out of the line of fire except by addressing and handling your back taxes.